 I think this recipe will translate well if you want to use a 9”x13” baking pan (33cm x 23cm) but I haven’t tried it.
-I did test Hummingbird Cake several times, just to make sure my tweaks on the original recipe wouldn’t disappoint.
+I did test this cake several times, just to make sure my tweaks on the original recipe wouldn’t disappoint.
 You know, research.
 It was time well spent.Print

 - Prep Time: 20 minutes